 The weighted-average long-term expected rate of return on assets is based on input from actuaries, including their review of historical 10-year, 20-year, and 25-year rates of inflation and real rates of return on various broad equity and bond indices in conjunction with the diversification of the asset portfolio.
 The Company's overall investment strategy is to diversify its investments for the qualified U.S. defined benefit pension plan based on an asset allocation assumption of 65% allocated to equity investments, with an expected real rate of return of 8%, and 35% to fixed-income investments, with an expected real rate of return of 2%, and an assumed long-term rate of inflation of 3%.
 Equity investments primarily include investments in large-cap and mid-cap companies primarily located in the United States.
 The actual asset allocations were 65% of equity investments and 35% of fixed-income investments at December 31, 2015 and 69% of equity investments and 31% of fixed-income investments at December 31, 2014.
+Approximately 43% of plan assets were concentrated in two mutual funds as of December 31, 2015 and 2014.
 The expected long-term rate of return on assets for qualified non-U.S. defined benefit plans is based on a weighted-average asset allocation assumption of 60% allocated to equity investments and 40% to fixed-income investments.
-The actual weighted-average asset allocations were 61% of equity investments and 39% of fixed-income investments at December 31, 2015 and 59% of equity investments, 38% of fixed-income investments and 30% of other investments at December 31, 2014.
+The actual weighted-average asset allocations were 61% of equity investments and 39% of fixed-income investments at December 31, 2015 and 59% of equity investments, 38% of fixed-income investments and 3% of other investments at December 31, 2014.
 Management believes that long-term asset allocations on average and by location will approximate the Company's assumptions and that the long-term rate of return used by each country that is included in the weighted-average long-term expected rate of return on assets is a reasonable assumption.